These biographies and family sketches are copied exactly as found. Undoubtedly there will be minor variations found in later research.

 Again, when Hon.
 Jay Dimick was a member, the same bill was introduced, and again it failed.
 While the Hon.
 Norris Winslow was Senator, he introduced the same bill, which passed both houses, but was vetoed by the Governor for the alleged reason that it was a local bill.
-It was then changed to one of general application, was re-introduced and passed both houses, and was
+It was then changed to one of general application, was re-introduced and passed both houses, and was signed by the Governor.

 After several years of determined perseverance, he was enabled to make amicable terms with his neighbor, securing the desired land.

 Many other cemetery associations in this State, similarly situated, are indebted to Mr. Fuller for the passage of this bill, relieving them from like embarrassments.
 In politics Mr. Fuller was originally a Whig, and reverts with pride to having cast his first vote for William Henry Harrison in 1840.
 Since the formation of the Republican party, he has been an active member and a consistent representative of that organization.
 J. A. C.